phan/phan/.phan/plugins/README.md

 ##### NonBoolInLogicalArithPlugin.php

-- **PhanPluginNonBoolInLogicalArith** Warns if an expression where the left/right hand side has types other than `bool` is used in a binary operation.
+- **PhanPluginNonBoolInLogicalArith** Warns if an expression where the left/right-hand side has types other than `bool` is used in a binary operation.

   (E.g. warns about `if ($x && $x->fn())`, where $x is an object.
 Fix by checking `if (($x instanceof MyClass) && $x->fn())`)